What is Ayurveda for?

 13. Our bodily tissues result from metabolic processes that work with the input they receive from our lifestyle.
 The body in general is a product of our lifestyle.

 15. Diagnosis in Ayurveda, therefore, is based on the causative factors that can be observed in our daily lives.
 All of our symptoms indicate the state of our social behavior, our food habits, and our emotional changes.
-Ayurveda does not consider medicaments to be the only solution for a healthy life.
+Ayurveda does not consider medication to be the only solution for a healthy life.

 16. In conclusion, following Ayurveda is the best prevention method for maintaining a healthy mind and body.